 \section{Discussion and perspectives}

-The stochastic neuron model studied in this paper is an extension of the deterministic Hodgkin-Huxley model, obtained by perturbing the dynamics of the ionic currents by a multiplicative fractional noise.
-By the viability theorem proved at Appendix A, the functions $m$, $h$ and $n$ are still $[0,1]$-valued.
+The stochastic neuron model studied in this paper is an extension of the deterministic Hodgkin-Huxley model obtained by perturbing the dynamics of the ionic currents by a multiplicative fractional noise.
+By the viability theorem proved in Appendix A, the functions $m$, $h$ and $n$ are still $[0,1]$-valued.
 Thanks to the rough differential equations framework, to take the fractional Brownian motion as driving signal allows to control the regularity of the paths of $X$.
-The model can be simulated easily, and we are now investigating some applications of our model to the modeling of the potential of an individual nerve fiber during neuropathies.
-For these reasons, the fractional Hodgkin-Huxley model could be used in clinical applications. \\ \\ On the figure below, for $T := 1000$ mS, $I := 10$ $\mu$A/cm$^2$, $H := 0.9$ and $\sigma_k := 0.25$ for every $k\in\llbracket 1,3\rrbracket$, the stochastic model switches between the three stages mentioned at Subsection 3.3:
+The model can be simulated easily and we are now investigating some applications of our model to the modeling of the potential of an individual nerve fiber during neuropathies. \\ \\ On the figure below, for $T := 1000$ mS, $I := 10$ $\mu$A/cm$^2$, $H := 0.9$ and $\sigma_k := 0.25$ for every $k\in\llbracket 1,3\rrbracket$, the stochastic model switches between the three behaviors mentioned at Subsection 3.3:

-An interesting research perspective is to study the bifurcations of the fractional Hodgkin-Huxley model, for a random current $I$, in the random dynamical systems framework (see Arnold \cite{ARNOLD97}, Chapter 9).
+An interesting research perspective is to study equilibrium stability and bifurcations of the fractional Hodgkin-Huxley model, for a random current $I$, in the random dynamical systems framework (see Arnold \cite{ARNOLD97}, Chapter 9).